Selima14444/DataScience_AutoEncodeur/README.md

 - [Autoencoder Research Paper](https://arxiv.org/pdf/1702.00832)
 - [PyTorch Normalization Documentation](https://pytorch.org/docs/stable/generated/torch.nn.functional.normalize.html)

 This README provides a comprehensive guide to implementing and training an autoencoder model for message encoding and decoding tasks.
+The entire workflow has been conducted in Google Colab.